-The various cycling related sporting events in Mallorca have caused an increase in the amount of cyclists on the island.
+The various cycling in Majorca related sporting events Mallorca have caused an increase in the amount of cyclists on the island.
 Despite no official statistics on it, newspapers in the area estimate that Mallorca attracts around 150,000 cycling tourists a year.
-Then there's the fact that nearly half of the 1,250 km of roads are suitable for cycling.
+Then there's the fact that nearly half of the 1,250 km of roads are suitable for cycling in Majorca.

-But events aside, the great climate, the mountain roads, the gorgeous routes and the great infrastructure are just some of the reasons for cycling in Mallorca.
+But events aside, the great climate, the mountain roads, the gorgeous routes and the great infrastructure are just some of the reasons for cycling in Majorca.

 For cyclists who have already gone pro, this route includes a total of 147 km and it's quite a comprehensive offering.
 It lets you see the natural park on the Llevant peninsula and it brings you to the Mesquida cove, to then go into the island's interior and see the Oratorio de Sant Salvador chapel.